Design Any

 03

-With 3 or more waypoints placed, press C or click Complete Loop.
-The circuit closes and the full analysis unlocks: lap time, top and minimum speed, corner count, longest straight, race laps, and speed zone visualisation.
+With 3 or more waypoints placed, press C or click Complete Loop (Complete Stage in point-to-point mode).
+The analysis unlocks instantly: lap or stage time, top and minimum speed, corner count, longest straight, race laps, and ten-band speed zone colouring.

 04